 There is a statue in Charlottesville, Virginia.
 On the pediment is inscribed, "Love makes memory eternal."

 The party-goers are long gone.
 Some never saw another Christmas.
 Some died a couple of months later when the men across the way nearly took the town.

 They tried for what seemed an eternity but was actually less than a week.
 We killed six hundred of them in repelling their valiant effort.
-Some died around my house and in the streets.
+Some died around my house and in the street in front of my gate.
 We buried four hundred bodies found in front of and in our (US and Vietnamese) positions.
 The Second Brigade of the First Cavalry Division was ordered into the fight halfway through the battle.
 Without them the VC would have killed or captured us all.
 PW survivors told us how many the enemy lost.
 They were of the 211th, 212th and 165th VC battalions under VC Military Region 10.
 By that time these units were mostly North Vietnamese in their manning.
 They were "foemen worthy of our steel."

 “He’s a plasterer,” we used to joke, “unless he’s plastered.”
 The subject of our youthful mirth was a guy named “Joe.”
 I’m not sure I ever knew his other name.
 Some called him “wino Joe.”
 He was a fixture in the area around our little town.
 He had a two-wheeled wagon, a tall thing that we often saw mounded up with bottles.
 Joe scoured the highways for empty bottles.
 The two-cent deposits added up, he said, and often enough for his needs, I guess, he was able to buy a bottle of wine with the proceeds.